PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Key Takeaways

-• The best term life insurance in Canada belongs to PolicyMe, followed by RBC Life Insurance and Co-operators.
+The best term life insurance in Canada is from PolicyMe, followed by RBC Life Insurance and Co-operators.

-• The best life insurance for you will depend on your insurance needs, but term life insurance is generally a strong choice for the average Canadian family.
+The best life insurance for you will depend on your insurance needs, but term life insurance is generally the best choice for the average Canadian family.

-One of the most important decisions to make in the purchase of life insurance is which provider to trust.
+One of the most important decisions to make during the life insurance buying process is picking a provider.
 Your choice of life insurance provider affects everything from your shopping experience and experience premiums to the terms of your coverage and extra benefits.

 {{insurance-table}}